kiprasmel/codespace/README.md

-                                  extracts "/org/repo" portion of "$PWD" wrt [rel_to]. base-repo                     - absolute path to the root of the base repository. cleanpath    <string>         - sanitize path for worktree dir (replace /, :, spaces etc) is-checkout-not-worktree      - prints 1 if we are in a branch checkout in the main repo, 0 otherwise
+                                  extracts "/org/repo" portion of "$PWD" wrt [rel_to]. base-repo                     - absolute path to the root of the base repository. cleanpath    <string>         - sanitize path for worktree dir (replace /, :, spaces etc) is-checkout-not-worktree      - prints 1 if we are in a branch checkout in the main repo, hide     <file> <file2>...    - add file(s) to .git/info/exclude (local gitignore).
+                                  note: affects not only the worktree, but the base repo.
 ```